HJ23/Raptor/README.md

 But all these services also provide free limited request package with automatic renewal basis.

-for Bing it is 1000 request per month. for BinaryEdge it is 250 request per month. for VirusTotal it is 500 request per day.
+for Bing limit is 1000 request per month. for BinaryEdge limit is 250 request per month. for VirusTotal limit is 500 request per day.

 ```